Time Fairness in Online Knapsack Problems: Numerical Experiments

-\textbf{Comparison algorithms.} As an offline benchmark, we use a dynamic programming approach to calculate the optimal offline solution for each given sequence and objective, which allows us to report the empirical competitive ratio for each tested algorithm.
-In the setting \textit{without predictions}, we compare our proposed $\ECT$ algorithm against three other algorithms: $\ZCL$, the baseline $\alpha$-CTIF algorithm, and $\ZCLRand$ (\S\ref{sec:prelims}, \S\ref{sec:deter}, and \S\ref{sec:rand} respectively).
-For $\ECT$, we set several values for $\alpha$ to show how performance degrades with more stringent fairness guarantees.\\ In the setting \textit{with predictions}, we compare our proposed $\LAECT$ algorithm (\S \ref{sec:preds}) against two other algorithms: $\ZCL$ and $\ECT$.
-Simulated predictions are obtained by first solving for the perfect value $d^\star$ (Defn.~\ref{dfn:dstar}).
-For simulated \textit{prediction error}, we set $\hat{d} = d^\star (1 + \eta)$, where $\eta\sim\mathcal{N}(0, \sigma)$.
+\textbf{Comparison algorithms.} As a benchmark, we calculate the optimal offline solution for each instance, allowing us to report the empirical competitive ratio for each tested algorithm.
+In the setting \textit{without predictions}, we compare our proposed $\ECT$ algorithm against three others: $\ZCL$, the baseline $\alpha$-CTIF algorithm, and $\ZCLRand$ (\S\ref{sec:prelims}, \S\ref{sec:deter}, and \S\ref{sec:rand} respectively).
+For $\ECT$, we set several values for $\alpha$ to show how performance degrades with more stringent fairness guarantees.
+In the setting \textit{with predictions}, we compare our proposed $\LAECT$ algorithm (\S \ref{sec:preds}) against two other algorithms: $\ZCL$ and $\ECT$.
+Simulated predictions are obtained by first solving for the actual value $d^\star_\gamma$ (Defn.~\ref{dfn:dstar}).
+For simulated \textit{prediction error}, we set $\hat{d}_\gamma = d^\star_\gamma (1 + \eta)$, where $\eta\sim\mathcal{N}(0, \sigma)$.
 In this setting, we fix a single value for $\nicefrac{U}{L}$ and report results for different levels of error obtained by changing $\sigma$.